Renormalization Group Analysis of Turbulent Hydrodynamics: Derivative expansion

 \section{Derivative expansion}

-Clearly, any action has to be approximated to be of numerical use, as it represents infinitely many degrees of freedom.
+The actions involved in the RG flow represent infinitely many degrees of freedom and have to be approximated in the context of numerical investigations.
 A common way of approximation is the derivative expansion, see e.g.\ \cite{hasenfratz} and \cite{morris}.
-In principle, applied to the scalar theory, it amounts to expanding the action in powers of derivatives:
+Applied to the scalar theory, it amounts to expanding the action in powers of derivatives:

 in contrast to an expansion in powers of fields, which can be seen as expansion around a weak field.
 As a special case, in the Local Potential Approximation (LPA) the action is reduced to an interaction term depending only locally on the field $\phi(x)$ (and not on its derivatives) and a kinetic term whose coefficient $Z$ is held constant throughout the flow: